First Woman to Run for President of the United States

 Marriage and Family

 In 1853, at age 15, in order to escape her father's brutality Victoria eloped with Canning Woodhull, a patent medicine salesman who also claimed to be a doctor.
 Licensing requirements for physicians at that time were non-existent or loose.
 Victoria soon learned that her new husband was an alcoholic and a womanizer, and she often had to work outside the home to support the family.
-They had two children: Byron, who was retarded, and Zulu (or Zula) Maude, whose delivery was so badly botched by her father that she almost bled to death.
+They had two children: Byron, who was disabled, and Zulu (or Zula) Maude, whose delivery was so badly botched by her father that she almost bled to death.

 In 1860, the Woodhulls moved to New York City, where the Claflin family were already living.
 Victoria and her sister Tennessee (Tennie) set up practice as mediums.
 In 1864, in search of new clients, the Woodhulls and Tennie moved to Cincinnati, then Chicago, traveling to keep ahead of complaints and legal proceedings.
 In Ohio, Tennie was charged with manslaughter when her "treatments" failed to cure a patient with breast cancer.